Short on time? Here’s the best password manager for 2020:

 8. Sticky Password — Best Premium Plan with Local Storage

-Sticky Password Free comes with essential password management features, such as automatic form-filling, a secure digital wallet, and multi-factor authentication.
+Sticky Password comes with essential password management features, such as automatic form-filling, a secure digital wallet, and multi-factor authentication.
 I love the portable password manager feature — I was able to create a portable copy of the software so I could access my logins from any computer.

 Sticky Password’s free plan doesn’t restrict how many passwords you can store, nor does it limit you to just one device — and that’s already better than Dashlane’s free plan!